hindman/optopus/README.md

 #### Example 3

-The next step in the script's evolution might be to add some more options, along with some conversion and validation of the inputs.
+The next step in the script's evolution might be to add some more options, along with conversion and validation of the inputs.
 The argparse code starts to get a bit heavy.

 ```python
 ap = argparse.ArgumentParser(prog = 'pgrep')